What is Vitamin D?

 Where do we get Vitamin D?

 As mentioned above, there are important uses of vitamin D as it pertains to our health.
-If we aren’t getting adequate vitamin D absorbed through the skin for 50-75% of the year, then the supplementation of active vitamin D3 can be a beneficial option to maintaining optimal health.
+If we aren’t getting adequate vitamin D absorbed through the skin for 50-75% of the year, then the supplementation of active vitamin D3 can be a beneficial option to maintaining optimal health and for disease prevention.

 Very little vitamin D is obtained from food though small amounts can be found in the following foods: Salmon, sardines, egg yolk, shrimp, and some fortified foods such as milk, yogurt and orange juice.